Patrick Njoroge: Central Bank of Kenya (CBK)

 He was nominated to be the governor of the Central Bank of Kenya by Uhuru Kenyatta, the president of Kenya, on 2 June 2015.
 After vetting by the parliamentary committee on Finance, Trade and Planning on 17 June 2015, he was approved by the parliament of Kenya on 18 June 2015.
-He assumed office effective 19 June 2015.
+He assumed office effective 19 June 2015 where he served for eight years until 19 June 2023 when he was succeeded by Dr. Kamau Thugge.

 On 13 October 2015 the Central Bank of Kenya under his leadership placed Imperial Bank into receivership.
 In November 2018, United Nations Secretary General António Guterres appointed Njoroge to the United Nations Task Force on Digital Financing of Sustainable Development Goals, co-chaired by Maria Ramos and Achim Steiner.

 Under his leadership, the CBK issued direct benefit payments to help financially suffering Kenyans amid the COVID-19 pandemic.
 Njoroge has stated that the financial technology industry (FinTech) has been a boon for financial inclusion of the general population.